-National Transportation Safety Board Will Investigate Engine Mishap
+National Transportation Safety Board Will Investigate Engine Mishap in the Southwest Airlines Tragedy

 Goglia went on to state that engine failures do occasionally happen with Boeing 737s.
 “We’re pushing the engines to produce as much power as possible.
 We’re right on the edge.
 Sometimes they fail, and that’s why the containment ring is there.”